 Jane’s excess TBC will be $700,000, calculated as the lesser of the amount exceeding:

-Jane will be required to commute $700,000 plus related excess TBC earnings from her account based pension.
-She may choose to commute the amount to accumulation phase where earnings are taxed up to 15 per cent.
+Jane will be required to commute $700,000 plus any related excess TBC earnings from her account based pension.
+She may choose to commute the amount to accumulation phase where earnings are taxed at up to 15 per cent.

 To avoid excess TBC amounts, check whether the special value/s of the member’s capped defined benefit income stream/s exceed the TBC before recommending the commencement of an account-based income stream.

-While there is no requirement to commute the capped defined benefit income streams where the TBC is exceeded, tax concessions for income from capped defined benefit income streams (capped defined benefit income) are limited to an annual defined benefit income cap (cap).
+While there is no requirement to commute the capped defined benefit income streams where the TBC is exceeded, tax concessions on income from capped defined benefit income streams (capped defined benefit income) are limited to an annual defined benefit income cap (cap).
 Defined benefit income in excess of that cap will be subject to additional tax.
-The cap is one-sixteenth of the general transfer balance cap for the financial year, i.e. $100,000 for 2019/20.
+The cap is one-sixteenth of the general transfer balance cap for the financial year, i.e. $100,000 for 2020/21.